Using Feng Shui Helps Sell

 Feng Shui is an ancient principal, one that creates harmony and simpleness of living in a home.
 And let me tell you something, a little feng shui when selling your Costa Mesa real estate home goes a long way.

-Here are some great tips from author Karen Carter on how to employ feng shui when it comes to selling:
+Here are some great tips from author (Feng Shui Books) on how to employ feng shui when it comes to selling:

 1. Create a happy front door.
 According to feng shui principles, the easier it is for people to bring opportunities to your front door, the more you’ll have.
 Make the walk from the car to the front door a delightful experience.
 That means no thorny plants nearby, no sidewalk trippers, and no cobwebs to walk through.
 Next, add details that draw people to the front door, such as a welcome mat and flowers.
 You might even consider painting the front door a shade of red to attract positive energy, especially if it’s positioned in shadow or under an overhang or porch.
 Make sure the doorbell and outdoor lights are in good, working order.
 Clean the door and stoop thoroughly — shine the metal on the knocker, wash any windows — make it the prettiest front door on the block!